- • Stretch marks, or striae, are commonly seen in adolescents going through puberty, pregnant women, and obese adults.

 Types of Stretch Marks:

-Based on their formation, there are two types of stretch marks:
+Based on their formation and appearance, there are two types of stretch marks:

 Signs and Symptoms:

 Stretch marks may appear as raised, reddish, brown or purplish-pink scars, with a tendency to itch.
 Over time, they become narrower and appear as deeper, darker or sometimes white-coloured lines sunken into the skin.
 It is relatively easier and more effective to treat stretch marks in their nascent stages.

 If your stretch marks are extensive and/or itch persistently; we recommend that you consult a specialist.
 Depending on the severity, a professional dermatologist can decide the course of action in your best interest.